-The Hellenic DPA’s cookie consent guidelines require you to give users information about cookies and why it is important for them to provide prior consent through relevant mechanisms such as cookie banners or pop-up windows.
+The cookie consent guidelines of the Hellenic DPA require you to offer users with information about cookies and why they must provide prior consent via applicable mechanisms such as cookie banners or pop-up windows.

 Click to read more on the Greek DPA compliant cookie notices.

 9.5 How do I Obtain Valid Cookie Consent under the Greek DPA Cookie Consent Guidelines?

 As a data controller, to comply with the Greek DPA cookie consent guidelines, you must ensure that:

 - The prior consent you receive is given through affirmative action from the user.
 Using pre-checked consent boxes or relying on a user's scrolling action is not considered obtaining valid consent.

 - Your users must easily withdraw their consent as easily as they gave it.

 - You allow users to accept or reject the use of non-essential trackers through the same number of actions (e.g., two clicks)

 - Your cookie banner design does not impact the user's cookie consent choice, for example, by emphasizing the 'ACCEPT' button above the 'REJECT' button.
 The Hellenic DPA suggests that your cookie banner be designed with the same text size and color emphasis for all buttons and be easy to understand.

 Click for more information on valid cookie consent under the Greek DPA Cookie Guidelines.